Azure/azure-init/doc/configuration.md

 - `query_sshd_config = true`:
   - `azure-init` attempts to dynamically query the authorized keys path using the `sshd -G` command.
   - If `sshd -G` succeeds: The dynamically queried path is used for the authorized keys.
-  - If `sshd -G fail`s: The failure is logged, but azure-init continues using the fallback path specified in authorized_keys_path (default: `.ssh/authorized_keys`).
+  - If `sshd -G` fails: The failure is logged, but azure-init continues using the fallback path specified in authorized_keys_path (default: `.ssh/authorized_keys`).
 - `query_sshd_config = false`:
   - `azure-init` skips querying `sshd -G` entirely
   - The value in `authorized_keys_path` is used directly, without any dynamic path detection.